* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 raken-homepage

 With a 4.6 out of 5 rating on Capterra, Raken receives mostly positive reviews from about 250 clients.
-Customers appreciate its fast responses when dealing with issues.
+Customers appreciate its fast responses to issues.
 However, some have found that the app has some glitches that it continues to work out, which could lead to a poor experience.

 Key Features